 The Brandeis IBS Internship Awards Program provides students the ability to accept dynamic career opportunities over the summer that might otherwise be precluded by financial barriers.
-For example, a student with an unpaid internship in their field of interest may be worried about the lack of compensation given costs of living.
+For example, a student may be pursuing an internship in their field of interest that is unpaid or that does not offer a livable wage.
 Or, a student pursuing an original start-up idea or undertaking an economic or financial research project might be concerned about funding for those endeavors.
 In all of these cases, the program seeks to ease financial concerns by considering qualified students for stipends and awards.

 The Internship Awards Process is competitive, and awards/stipends are not guaranteed or granted to every student who applies.
 Students can apply for only one type of award, with final amounts varying but not exceeding a maximum individual award of $5,000.

-- Applicants need to have accepted the unpaid internship in question before applying.
+- Applicants need to have accepted the unpaid internship or internship that does not offer a livable wage before applying.

-- Applicants must be applying for unpaid internship stipends, start-up grants, or research grants.
+- Applicants must be applying for internship stipends, start-up grants, or research grants.

 - Applicants must be in good academic and community standing.

-- The applicant's summer experience must be unpaid, at least 8 weeks in length, and full-time (30-40 hours/week).
+- The applicant's summer experience must be unpaid or not offer a livable wage, last at least 8 weeks in length, and be full-time (30-40 hours/week).

 - To comply with federal guidelines, these summer experiences must be for graduate-level work.